cosine-function/Portfolio/README.md

 # Highlights

 - Ranked #2 on the Codehawks 2023 leaderboard with 17 high and 10 medium severity vulnerabilities
+- Found a unique high serverity vulnerability in the DittoETH contest

 <img src="./images/codehawks_leaderboard.png" width="900">